 Written requests for public records may be submitted in person or by mail to any Township office.
-Requests may also be submitted electronically by fax at (269) 639-1991 or email to clerk@cascotownship.org.
-To ensure a prompt response the request should contain the term "FOIA" or "FOIA REQUEST" on the first/cover page of the fax or in the subject line of the email.
+Requests may also be submitted electronically by fax and email.
 Upon their receipt, requests for public records shall be promptly forwarded to the FOIA Coordinator for processing.

-A person may request that public records be provided on non-paper physical media, emailed or otherwise provided to the requestor in digital form in lieu of paper copies.
+A person may request that public records be provided on non-paper physical media, emailed or other otherwise provided to him or her in digital form in lieu of paper copies.
 The Township will comply with the request only if it possesses the necessary technological capability to provide records in the requested non-paper physical media format.